vijaysoren/Prevent-Invalid-Ad-clicks/README.md

  # Contribution
     You are welcome to contribute to this project.
     To contribute fork this project.
+After forking this this project you can edit files and the submit a pull request.